Writing Dialogue: Tags, Action Beats, and Punctuation Conventions

 Punctuating dialogue

-The punctuation of dialogue is standardized (except in rare cases).
+The punctuation of dialogue is standardized, except in rare cases.
 Below are the punctuation conventions that all fiction writers need to know when writing in US English.
-Double quotation marks are used to denote speech.
+You might choose to go against some or all of these conventions, but if you do, just know that there might be unintended consequences such as throwing off readers or making it hard to follow the conversation.

 • Dialogue tags: Dialogue tags are punctuated with commas and double quotation marks.
 Notice the difference between the placement of quotation marks and commas when the dialogue tag comes before or after the dialogue.
-Quotation marks always go outside the punctuation, regardless of whether it’s a comma, exclamation point, or question mark.
 When the tag follows the dialogue, the first word of the tag is lowercase, unless it’s a proper noun.

 • “I’d like that piece of chocolate cake,” she said.